 - Outpatient clinic or primary care office

 - Home health agency

 - Specialized infusion unit within the hospital

 - Palliative and hospice care

-While some infusion units are open 365 days a year, other workplaces follow a more traditional Monday-Friday schedule, which may be appealing to nurses looking for a more flexible work schedule.
+While some infusion units are open 365 days a year, other workplaces follow a more traditional Monday-Friday schedule, which may be appealing to nurses looking for a more traditional work schedule.

 What are specific types of infusion nurses?